 Source: Wood Mackenzie Upstream Service.
-Capex is attributed to liquids and gas based on the split of reserves at asset level to demonstrate the spending 'required' to meet demand.
+Capex is attributed to liquids and gas based on the split of reserves at the asset level to demonstrate the spending 'required' to meet demand.
 For example, US\$100 million capex for a field with 80% oil and 20% associated gas output will be allocated US\$80 million and US\$20 million to liquids and gas, respectively.
-Similarly, gas condensate fields will include an allocation to both liquids and gas capex.
-If split by commercial incentive to invest, oil would account for a higher proportion.
-Asset development spend shown, not including exploration and corporate overheads.
+Similarly, gas condensate fields are allocated to both liquids and gas capex.
+If the split of capex was done by commercial incentive to invest, oil would account for a higher proportion.